MxUpdate/Manual/src/documentation/wiki/CI_DM_Type.md

 Error Code | Description
 -----------|------------
-11801      | The given attribute is not defined anymore in the update, but already assigned to the type.
-The attribute is not automatically removed because otherwise potentially data could be lost.
+11801      | The given global attribute is not defined anymore in the update, but already assigned to the type.
+The global attribute is not automatically removed because otherwise potentially data could be lost.
 11802      | Kind of a type can not be changed if the current kind is not ***basic***.
 11803      | Derived of a type can not be changed because potentially some data can be lost.
+11804      | The given local attribute is not defined anymore in the update, but already assigned to the type.
+The local attribute is not automatically removed because otherwise potentially data could be lost.

 ----
 ## Syntax